-Current ratio, also known as the ‘working capital ratio’, is a tool to measure the liquidity of a company.
-It indicates the ability of a company to generate cash from current assets to pay current liabilities which becomes due in short term.
+The current ratio, also known as the ‘working capital ratio,’ is a tool to measure the liquidity of a company.
+It indicates the ability of a company to generate cash from current assets to pay current liabilities, which become due in the short term.

 Current Ratio Formula